fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 #### Pick Installation Targets

-By default, the Makefile installer deploys two seperate VM topologies.
+By default, the Makefile installer deploys two separate VM testbeds.

-* The hard testbed topology conencts Load Module VMs to phyiscal interfaces for a hardware DUT
+* The hard testbed topology connects Load Module VMs to physical interfaces for a hardware DUT
   * To disable hard testbed installation, comment out the `HARD_TESTBED` line at the start of the Makefile.
 * The soft testbed topology has its own Load Module VM connected virtually to a dentOS VM DUT.
   * To disable soft testbed installation, comment out the `SOFT_TESTBED` line at the start of the Makefile.